saetre/biocreative_data/README.txt

-#BioCreative III Interactive Annotation Task, 3GB data with species and entrezgenes
+#BioCreative III Interactive Annotation Task, 3-4GB worth of data with species and entrezgenes annotated

 #NEW
 GitHub way of doing things, after you have added your ssh key in .git/config